OCA/account-analytic/stock_analytic/readme/DESCRIPTION.rst

-Adds an analytic account and analytic tags in stock move to be able to get analytic information when generating the journal items.
+Adds Analytic Distribution field in stock move to be able to get analytic information when generating the journal items.